 To form a Limited Liability Company in Washington state, you must file two documents: the Certificate of Formation and an Initial Report.
 Both get filed with the Washington Secretary of State.

-While you can file your Certificate of Formation by mail for $180, the state prefers (and we recommend) the online filing, which costs $200.
+While you can file your Certificate of Formation by mail, the state prefers (and we recommend) the online filing, which costs $200.

 The online filing is easier and has a faster approval time.
 Plus, filing your LLC online includes the required Initial Report for no additional cost ($0).

 You may have seen that filing by mail only costs $180.
 That’s true.
 But if you’re thinking that you want to save the $20 and file by mail – you actually don’t save money.
 If you file by mail, you have to file the Initial Report separately and pay a separate $30 filing fee.
 So the total filing cost by mail ends up being $210.
 (Remember, if you file online, you pay $200 and then $0 for the Initial Report for a total cost of $200).